Andriy2444/Ping-Pong-py/README.md

 ## **Features**
-- **Interactive Gameplay:** Use arrow keys or WASD keys to control the paddle.
+- **Interactive Gameplay:** Use arrow keys, mouse or WASD keys to control the paddle.
 - **Dynamic Difficulty:** The speed of the ball and paddle increases as the player scores points, keeping the game engaging.
 - **Score Tracking:** The current score is displayed on the screen and updates in real time.
 - **Game Over Screen:** When the ball hits the bottom of the canvas, a "Game Over" message appears.